ebursztein/sitefab-plugins/site/preparsing/image_info/README.md

 ## Usage

-Just enable it then information will be availabe under the plugin info.
+Just enable it and image information will be availabe under the plugin info as a dictionnary.

 ### Access from python